Battle of Konna: The battle

-Konna's capture by islamists
+Konna's capture by Islamists

 On January 8, 2013, jihadists were near the demarcation line in the Mopti region.
 Malian soldiers carried out some warning shots and reinforcements were sent.
-For their part, the fighters of Ansar Dine performed some artillery fired and rockets in the night.
+For their part, the fighters of Ansar Dine performed some artillery fire and rockets in the night.
 On the 9th, at the end of the afternoon, Lieutenant-Colonel Mamadou Samaké made a reconnaissance mission with a dozen BRDM-2 armored vehicles.
 The Malian soldiers do not meet any opposition from the jihadists and therefore turn around.
 But on the way home, they fall into an ambush.
 All of the Islamist forces crossed the line and attacked the city of Konna.
 The jihadists reached Konna in the night of 9 to 10 January.
-On the 10th, the clashes begun at 8:30 am and ended at 4 pm.
+On the 10th, the clashes beganat 8:30 am and ended at 4 pm.
 The jihadists attacked from three directions, the first column attacked north, by the road of Korientzé, a village in the municipality of Korombana.
-A second column attacked to the east, by the road of Douentza, while a third bypasses by the south to cut the retreat of the garrison.
+A second column attacked to the east, by the road of Douentza, while a third bypassed y the south to cut the retreat of the garrison.
 To the west, the Niger River makes the area impassable.

 According to the Malian government, a bus filled with infiltrated jihadists managed to enter the city.
 According to Jean-Paul Mari, around 1 pm, two buses entered the city after being controlled by Malian soldiers, but it turns out that the 14 occupants of these buses were AQIM fighters disguised as civilians.
-Arrived at a checkpoint in the middle of the military they open fire in the sixty soldiers before being in turn exterminated by the Malians.
+Arrived at a checkpoint in the middle of the military they open fire in one sixty soldiers before being in turn exterminated by the Malians.
 This version is also defended by Jean-Christophe Notin, it is however contested by Laurent Touchard, according to which "the aggressor tumbles while the identity of the passengers of the bus - true civilians - is being checked.
 The bus in question is also targeted by the men of Iyad Ag Ghaly. " Street fighting took place in the city, but Malian soldiers were overwhelmed, disorganized and ran out of ammunition, and their radio messages were intercepted by jihadists.
 Around 11 am, the Malians begin their withdrawal.
 The fighting lasted until 4 pm and at 5 pm the Islamist forces controlled the entire city.
 Outside the city, Lieutenant-Colonel Samaké, almost out of ammunition, also managed to retreat with his armored vehicles.
 Malian troops were in full retreat towards Sévaré.